Development Scale Liquid-Liquid/Gas-Liquid Separators

 Small Footprint

-• Zaiput’s separators requires a very small footprint compared to traditional batch separation processes since a storage/separatory tank is not required.
+• Zaiput’s liquid liquid separators requires a very small footprint compared to traditional batch separation processes since a storage/separatory tank is not required.

-• Zaiput’s devices can be easily stored on a cart or in a lab chemical hood, and one unit can be used for multiple reactors.
+• Zaiput’s membrane separators can be easily stored on a cart or in a lab chemical hood, and one unit can be used for multiple reactors.

 Process Integration

-• Zaiput’s separators can be easily integrated and used downstream or in-line to separate a biphasic stream.
+• Zaiput’s liquid-liquid separation technology can be easily integrated and used downstream or in-line to separate a biphasic stream.

 Faster Separations and Better Reactor Availability